open-guides/og-aws/README.md

 ### Gotchas and Limitations

--	🔸Many users don’t use CloudFormation at all because of its limitations, or because they find other solutions preferable:
+-	🔸CloudFormation is useful but complex and with a variety of pain points.
+Many companies find alternate solutions, and many companies use it, but only with significant additional tooling.
-	-	CloudFormation syntax is a confusing JSON format that makes both reading and debugging difficult.
+-	🔸CloudFormation syntax is an awkward JSON format that makes both reading and debugging difficult.
 	-	To use it effectively often involves additional tooling, such as converting it to YAML or using Troposphere.
+-	🔸CloudFormation can be very slow for anything that isn’t a trivial example, as it essentially does not parallelize any of the resource creation.
-	-	It’s hard to assemble good CloudFormation configurations from existing state.
+-	🔸It’s hard to assemble good CloudFormation configurations from existing state.
 AWS does [offer a trick to do this](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-cloudformer.html), but it’s very clumsy.
-	-	Often there are other ways to accomplish the same goals, such as local scripts (Boto, Bash, Ansible, etc.) you manage yourself that build infrastructure, or Docker-based solutions ([Convox](https://convox.com/), etc.).
+-	🔸Many users don’t use CloudFormation at all because of its limitations, or because they find other solutions preferable.
+Often there are other ways to accomplish the same goals, such as local scripts (Boto, Bash, Ansible, etc.) you manage yourself that build infrastructure, or Docker-based solutions ([Convox](https://convox.com/), etc.).
-	-	It is *very* slow for anything that isn’t a trivial example, as it essentially does not parallelize any of the resource creation.
-	-	Many companies do use CloudFormation, but usually with extensive investment.

 VPCs, Network Security, and Security Groups
 -------------------------------------------